 Three generations of women would come together in her large kitchen to prepare lunch and dinner for the small crowd.
-She and my grandmother would carefully orchestrate the meals together.
+Tia Kika and my grandmother would carefully orchestrate the meals together.
 Sure enough, each meal always consisted of a rice dish and plantains (my favorite being twice-fried green plantains, tostones).

 Tostones (also known as patacones) are just one of the many ways that Dominicans cook and eat plantains.
 For example, they are often found as crispy chips, as a mash, in stews, fried when their skins are a deep black to make sweet maduros (fried sugary sweet plantains), or they are double-fried to make deliciously crisp tostones.
 Plantains are used as the heart of many dishes; the way in which they’re prepared and cooked is what makes them so authentically delicious.

 Tostones require little effort to make.
 Green plantains are the basis for this dish, and they need to be prepared properly.
 The green plantains are peeled, cut, and soaked in salted water (sometimes with a couple cloves of smashed garlic), dried off, fried, smashed, and fried again until crisp on the outside and slightly soft in the middle.

 What are Tostones (Patacones)?

-Tostones Recipe Ingredients:
+Tostones Recipe Ingredients

 • Plantains – not to be mistaken for bananas, plantains are also found in the produce section of most major grocery stores and health foods stores.
 For this recipe, you want green plantains.
-The larger the better, because that means you’re getting more bang for your buck as plantains are usually sold individually, rather than by weight.
+The larger the better, because that means you are getting more bang for your buck as plantains are usually sold individually, rather than by weight.

 • Salt – I like to use fine-grain sea salt to flavor the water the plantains will soak in before they are fried.
 I also like to use crunchy Maldon Sea Salt to top the tostones with to add some nice texture; it is entirely optional, though.
-Use whatever salt you have on hand; keep in mind that the water should be as salty as the sea and that you should season your cooked Tostones to taste.
+Use whatever salt you have on hand; keep in mind that the water should be as salty as the sea and that you should season your cooked tostones to taste.

-• Water – Cold water will do.
+• Water – cold water will do.
 This is use to soak the cut plantains.

 • Oil for Frying – I like to use sunflower oil.
 However, any neutral-tasting oil like canola, corn, grapeseed, peanut, or safflower oil will work.
 Feel free to use an olive oil blend– you don’t want to use extra virgin as using it for frying will ruin the integrity of the oil.

 • Mayo Ketchup (Salsa Rosada) – this is a well-enjoyed dipping sauce for tostones.
 You simply need equal parts of mayonnaise and ketchup and a clove of finely grated garlic (or more, if you like it garlicky).

 Authentic Dominican Tostones Recipe: Special Equipment

-• Tostonera (optional) – Most Dominicans, including myself, own a small wooden or metal device, a Tostonera, that is used for flattening the plantains after their first fry.
+• Tostonera (optional) -most Dominicans, including myself, own a small wooden or metal device, a tostonera, that is used for flattening the plantains after their first fry.
 The wooden tool not only is helpful when making tostones, it often doubles as wall art.

-How to Pick and Peel Green Plantains?
+How to Pick and Peel Green Plantains

 Plantains should not be confused with bananas.
-The best kind of plantains for tostones are beautifully green plantains that are firm and do not have any yellow on their skins.
+The best kind of plantains for tostones (twice-fried green plantains) are beautifully green plantains that are firm and do not have any yellow on their skins.
 A yellow plantain means the plantain has already started to sweeten and soften– you don’t want that for this recipe.

-The best way to properly peel a green plantain is under running cold water.
+The easiest way to properly peel a green plantain is under running cold water.
 Start by cutting off each end, then make 3 to 4 vertical cuts along the skin of the plantain.
 With your thumb, pry the skin away from the flesh of the plantain, under the running water.
 Alternatively, you can use a dull knife or butter knife to push the skin away from the flesh of the fruit.

-How to Make Tostones
+How to Make Dominican Tostones

-Once fried, the plantains are flattened and returned to the oil to fry until they are tanned and crisp.
-They’re topped with salt and served with delicious dipping sauces like an ajillo or salsa rosada.
+Once fried, the plantains are flattened and returned to the oil to fry until they are tanned and crisp (as mentioned before, they are twice-fried green plantains).
+The tostones are topped with salt and served with delicious dipping sauces like an ajillo or salsa rosada.

-How to Serve Tostones?
+How to Serve Tostones

 Another accompaniment is a quick homemade garlic oil dip consisting of crushed garlic, a bit of salt, and olive oil (which is sometimes warmed).
 This simple garlic oil dip is called ajillo.
 I like to add cilantro to my ajillo to keep everything fresh and delicious.

 The best way to make these ahead is by frying the plantains once, flattening them, and letting them cool completely on a parchment-lined cookie sheet in a single layer to freeze later on.